 In an irresistible character bit from Hawkeye, after Immortus tells Thor to grasp the staff the archer says “I tried grasping the staff at the Playboy Club once …” But Immortus teleports the foursome away before we readers can catch the presumably dirty completion of the remark.

 With all his time passengers on their way Immortus now reflects on how he has known five lives and the Vision two.
 Very soon now Mantis will begin again in a new existence of her own.
 For the curious, naturally Kang, Rama Tut and Immortus are three of the “five lives” he referred to.
 The other two are:

-A. His original identity of Nathan Richards, the 30th Century descendant of the mingled bloodlines of Reed “Mr Fantastic” Richards and Victor Von Doom.
+A. His original identity of Nathaniel Richards, the 30th Century descendant of the mingled bloodlines of Reed “Mr Fantastic” Richards and Victor Von Doom.

 And B. The Scarlet Centurion, conqueror of 20th Century Earth until the time-traveling Avengers opposed him.

 Cut back to the Earth.
 The superheroine Moon Dragon, in orbit around the Earth in her spaceship, has been monitoring the repeated broadcasts appealing to the Kree Avenger Captain Mar-Vell.
 A few installments back the Avengers started those broadcast appeals for Mar-Vell to check back in with them.

 Our heroes were hoping that the Captain’s Kree background would enable him to answer some questions about the Priests of Pama who trained Mantis since that Priesthood started long ago in the Kree Empire.

 Moon Dragon – like the Scarlet Witch and Mantis herself – was experiencing parallel life-events for an as-yet unknown reason.
 But answers are coming soon.

 In any event Moon Dragon is curious about the appeals AND wonders why Mar-Vell hasn’t responded.
 She sets her course for Avengers Mansion to investigate.